 I love that this property also has an old 1880’s barn.
 That’s my favorite barn era and I’m so blessed to have two of these beautiful old barns now!
-I’m ready to roll up my sleeves & restore this beautiful structure to its previous glory much like we did years ago with the 1880’s barn here on our ranch.
+I’m ready to roll up my sleeves & restore this beautiful structure to its previous glory much like we did years ago with the 1880’s barn here on our homestead.

 The master naturalists studied pictures I sent them of the limb structure & the leaves.
 These trees had thick, heavy, glossy-green leaves.
 I found it interesting that there were three veins running the length of each leaf.

 They also studied the photos I sent of the bark, looking for clues to the tree’s identity.

 The immature fruit emerged around May/June, looking much like an olive in size, shape and color.

 Inside each tiny fruit was a small pit, sharply pointed at both ends.

 In late August, the fruits began to ripen, turning mottled green/dark red at first, then a deep red/brown color.

 They seemed very sweet to the taste, and the texture was similar to a spongy apple.
 The taste was also somewhat similar to apple, but much sweeter.